-- (1) There were no option awards exercised in 2019. - The "Stock Awards" included in the vesting amounts shown in this table for Mr. Scucchi and Mr. Degner represent Time-Based Restricted Stock Awards granted during 2016 through 2018, (ii) Matching Awards for 2017 through 2019 and Performance-Based Restricted Stock granted during 2016.
+- (1) There were no option awards exercised in 2020. - (2) The "Stock Awards" included in the vesting amounts shown in this table for Mr. Scucchi and Mr. Degner represent Time-Based Restricted Stock Awards granted during 2017 through 2019, Matching Awards for 2018 through 2020 and Performance-Based Restricted Stock granted during 2017.
+Mr. Ventura's, Mr. Poole's and Mr. Farguharson's vesting amounts represent Time-Based Restricted Stock awards granted during 2019, Matching Awards for 2020 which vested at the end of 2020 and Peformance-Based Restricted Stock granted in 2017.
 Because the Summary Compensation Table reflects the entire value of the "Stock Awards" instead of over the period of time when such awards vest, a significant portion of the dollar amounts shown as realized on vesting is duplicative of the amounts that are shown in the Summary Compensation Table for different periods of time.
-The value realized upon vesting that is reported above was calculated by multiplying the number of shares that vested during 2019 by the closing price of our common stock on the applicable vesting date.
-Mr. Poole's and Mr. Farguaharson's value represents their Matching Award for 2019 which vested at the end of 2019.
+The value realized upon vesting that is reported above was calculated by multiplying the number of shares that vested during 2020 by the closing price of our common stock on the applicable vesting date.